 Scientific research conducted in Japan has shown that being in nature has physical, psychological and immunological benefits.
-Dave will combine selected movements from the 18 Tai Chi – Qi Gong exercise system, Shinrin Yoku, and Zen style meditation techniques at Idless Woods near Truro, Cornwall.
+Dave will combine selected movements from the 18 Tai Chi – Qi Gong exercise system, Shinrin Yoku, and Zen style meditation techniques in woodland in Cornwall (venue to be announced).

 The cost is £40 and includes vegetarian lunch.
 Vegan and gluten-free food is available with prior notice. £20 deposit to secure a place.

 This workshop can be organised specifically for private groups, organisations and businesses for stress management and team building.
 For therapy & healthcare practitioners this short course can represent up to 5 hours of continued professional development.
 Contact Dave for further information.

 The video below is Dave performing the Iron Bridge Qigong exercise, which allows the flow of energy (Qi) through the body.
 Useful for the spinal and back issues, neck tension, moves the cerebral-spinal fluid, recharges the Kidney Qi, connects you to the Earthly and Heavenly Forces.
 Planning more videos soon, watch this space!!

 Disclaimer: Due to the Advertising Standards Authority strict stance on the claims made by therapists that has not been thoroughly tested by scientific peer-reviewed double-blinded random controlled trials, many of the therapeutic claims made on this website is anecdotal.